MIC-DKFZ/TractSeg/resources/Tractometry_documentation.md

 `TractSeg -i tractseg_output/peaks.nii.gz -o tractseg_output --output_type TOM` (runtime on GPU: ~1min 30s)
 `Tracking -i tractseg_output/peaks.nii.gz -o tractseg_output --nr_fibers 5000` (runtime on CPU: ~12min)
  **Note**: As the streamline seeding is random, results will be slightly different everytime you run it.
- A higher number of streamlines like 5000 will lower this variation.
+ A high number of streamlines like 5000 will lower this variation.
 5. Run tractometry:
 `cd tractseg_output`
 `Tractometry -i TOM_trackings/ -o Tractometry_subject1.csv -e endings_segmentations/ -s ../FA.nii.gz` (runtime on CPU: ~20s)
 6. Repeat step 1-4 for every subject (use a shell script for that)
 7. To test for statistical significance and plot the results run the following command:
-`plot_tractometry_results -i tractseg/examples/subjects.txt -o tractometry_result.png -mc`.
+`plot_tractometry_results -i tractseg/examples/subjects.txt -o tractometry_result.png -mc`
+(runtime on CPU for group analysis: ~4min for 100 subjects)
+(runtime on CPU for correlation analysis: ~10min for 40 subjects)
 Adapt `subjects.txt` with your data path, subject IDs and confounds. `tractseg/examples/subjects.txt` contains more information on how to do this.
 8. The results will look similar to the following: